madhuri31052/CucumberJava/README.md

 # Tags are used in TestRunner file. tags are used with "or", "and", "and not"

 # Tags can be applied to Features, Scenarios, Examples but not to Background, Given, When, Then

+# Hooks are implemented in the scripts.
+Step Hooks, Scenario Hooks, Conditional Hooks